The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Discussion

-Whenever the auxiliary measures and proposal kernels used for DaC-SMC are the corresponding products of those used for standard ASMC, the former proves more statistically efficient than the latter (Section~\ref{sec:dacvssmc}): using the same number of particles, DaC-SMC estimators achieve lower variances than their standard counterparts.
+Our analysis sheds light on the algorithm, its limitations, and its practical use.
+First, one can improve the algorithm's performance by approximating optimal intermediate targets, auxiliary measures, and proposal kernels identified in Section~\ref{sec:optimalprop} (this provides a formal explanation for the success of the ad hoc strategies taken in~\cite[Section~4.1]{Corneflos2021} and \cite[Sections~3.7.4,~3.10.5]{ding2019}).
+Next, whenever the auxiliary measures and proposal kernels used for DaC-SMC are the corresponding products of those used for standard ASMC, the former proves more statistically efficient than the latter (Section~\ref{sec:dacvssmc}): using the same number of particles, DaC-SMC estimators achieve lower variances than their standard counterparts.
 In exchange, DaC-SMC generally carries a higher computational cost.
 How much higher depends on the amount of product structure present in the auxiliary measures $(\gamma_{u_-})_{u\in\mathbb{T}^{\not \partial}}$ employed (Section~\ref{sec:lcdacsmc}).
-If they are fully-factorized (or sums of such measures), then the DaC-SMC's cost is $\cal{O}(N)$ where $N$ denotes the number of particles (the same as ASMC).
+If they are fully factorized (or sums of such measures), then the DaC-SMC's cost is $\cal{O}(N)$ where $N$ denotes the number of particles (the same as ASMC).
 If they do not factorize at all (nor break down into sums of partially-factorized functions), then DaC-SMC's cost is $\cal{O}(N^d)$ where $d$ denotes the tree's degree.
-For anything between these two extremes, the cost is $\cal{O}(N^k)$ where $1<k<d$ depends on amount of factorization (the greater it is, the lower $k$ is).
+For anything between these two extremes, the cost is $\cal{O}(N^k)$ where $1<k<d$ depends on the amount of factorization (the greater it is, the lower $k$ is).